Impact of the Center of Mass Fluctuations on the Ground State Properties of Nuclei

+Since ${\bf P}_{coll}({\bf r})\equiv {\bf 0}$ the translational motion of the nucleus at equilibrium is decoupled from the internal dynamics.
+One thus achieves a complete agreement with the physical and experimentally measured definition of the rest nuclear inertia

-Relativistic extensions of other number densities, needed for odd-mass and odd-odd nuclei or for TDDFT simulations, can be constructed in a similar manner~\cite{Engel:1975,Dobaczewski:1995,Dobaczewski:1996}.
-Thus one separates cleanly the CoM motion of any small volume of matter from the corresponding intrinsic motion as one can naturally achieve for CoM in the case of a non-relativistic Galilean invariant Hamiltonian.
-Since the estimates we provide in Table~\ref{table:tab2} for the total kinetic energy of a nucleus are significant, a reparameterization of corresponding relativistic \`a la Skyrme EDFs is required.
+The emerging mean field equations satisfy the generalization to Lorentzian local invariance under local gauge transformations, the counterpart of the Galilean local gauge invariance established more than 50 years ago~\cite{Engel:1975}.
+Relativistic extensions of other number densities, needed for odd-mass and odd-odd nuclei or for TDDFT simulations, can be constructed according to well known rules~\cite{Engel:1975,Dobaczewski:1995,Dobaczewski:1996}.

+One can rather easily convince oneself that in the case of reactions the present relativistic extension of DFT, see Eq.~\eqref{eq:rDFT}, correctly reproduces the relativistic energy-momentum relation~\cite{LL2:1951} for each reaction partner separately, as these are controlled for each reaction partner by ``its own local ${\bf P}_{coll}({\bf r})$.''
+Thus one separates rather cleanly the local CoM motion of any small volume of matter from the corresponding intrinsic motion, as one can naturally achieve for CoM in the case of a non-relativistic Galilean invariant Hamiltonian.
+The attentive reader will see here the relation between the Lagrangian and Eulerian descriptions of the hydrodynamic flow field.

+Since the estimates we provide in Table~\ref{table:tab2} for the total kinetic energy of a nucleus are significant, a reparameterization of corresponding relativistic \`a la Skyrme EDFs, defined in terms of various local number densities, is required.